AlexisArce/guide-to-backbonejs-with-django/README.rst

 In your browser, go to *http://localhost:8000/polls/* and click around for a while.
 If everything looks alright, let's continue.

+**Up until this point, the project code corresponds to the tag bb01-initial.
+  The next few sections describe the bb02-explore_models tag.**

 Step 1: Setting Up the JavaScript Dependencies
 ==============================================